Good Samaritan | Accident Management Training for when you need to be one!

 Illinois, like many states, has a “Good Samaritan” law (officially called the Emergency Medical Services Access Law of 2012) in place to encourage people to seek emergency medical help.

-Motorcycle Safety Lawyers offers ongoing Accident Management Training Courses – You can take part in these caregiving, life-saving pieces of training across the nation read about them here, and get in touch with us to get enrolled and prepared to be the safe Good Samaritan should you come across a scene that needs you to be one.
+As Chicago motorcycle accident lawyers, we offer ongoing accident management training courses – You can take part in these caregiving, life-saving pieces of training across the nation read about them, and get in touch with us to get enrolled and prepared to be the safe Good Samaritan should you come across a scene that needs you to be one.

 This law is often thought to be the protector law when we witness someone in danger for their life or seriously injured and are compelled to want to help them, be it a car accident, a motorcycle accident, or an overdose.
 There are circumstances where it is not advisable to be that good samaritan, it is better to call 911 or call for another person nearby to take that role on!